parthsali/Exo-Planet-Prediction/README.md

 ### Endpoints

-- `/upload`: Receives and processes uploaded data files, stores relevant information in the database.
 - `/predict`: Accepts feature data, applies the Random Forest algorithm, and returns predictions.
-- `/visualize`: Provides data for visualizations, such as statistical summaries.

 ### Communication

 - Communicates with the frontend using RESTful API endpoints.
 - Utilizes Flask routes to handle different types of requests.

-### Database

-- Stores relevant metadata, uploaded datasets, and processed information.
-- Utilizes a database system (e.g., SQLite, PostgreSQL) for efficient data storage.

 ### Random Forest Model